When Is It the Right Time to Hire a Medical Malpractice Lawyer? – Circeo Law Firm

 - A connection between the provider’s negligence and your injury.
 A common defense to a malpractice claim, particularly if the patient was already very sick, is that the outcome was not the provider’s fault and/or would have happened anyway.

 - The injury leads to specific damages and causes a specific negative outcome.

 Unfortunately, “acceptable” care does not have to mean quality care.
 Dissatisfaction with the way a doctor, nurse, or paramedic carried out their duties is, in itself, not grounds for malpractice.
 However, a provider deciding to cut corners or change normal methods of care could be.

 Types of Medical Malpractice

 With these four standards for medical malpractice in mind, the following are common, though certainly not exhaustive examples:

 - A provider ordering unnecessary tests or procedures, including surgery.

-- Errors occurring during surgery, which can include anesthesia errors, carelessly carrying out a procedure and causing internal injury, or leaving equipment behind in the body after a procedure.
+- Errors occur during surgery, which can include anesthesia errors, carelessly carrying out a procedure and causing internal injury, or leaving equipment behind in the body after a procedure.

-- Infections acquired in the hospital or clinic, including staph (also called MRSA), urinary tract infections (UTIs), surgical site infections or ventilator-associated pneumonia (VAP).
+- Infections acquired in the hospital or clinic, include staph (also called MRSA), urinary tract infections (UTIs), surgical site infections, or ventilator-associated pneumonia (VAP).
 All are considered preventable with robust hygiene standards.

 Malpractice injuries often require time-consuming and expensive additional treatment to be rectified, with additional distress and burden to the patient.